nunit/docs/docs/articles/developer-info/Coding-Standards.md

 ## Making Changes

-If you do want to make changes, please don't just edit the wiki.
-Initiate a discussion of what you want to change on the developer list first.
-If you add an entire new section, you can edit first and then present it to the list for discussion.
-However, if you are intending to standardize more things than we usually standardize, it's wise to discuss it first to avoid wasting time!
+If you do want to make changes, please initiate a discussion of what you want to change on the developer list first.
+If you are intending to standardize more things than we usually standardize, it's wise to discuss it first to avoid wasting time!

 ## General - Please Read This